obsidian-level-maker/Obsidian/README.md

 ZDBSP as the internal nodebuilder, replacing GLBSP.

-UDMF map generation option for GZDoom and Eternity Engine.
+UDMF map generation option for GZDoom, Eternity Engine, and EDGE-Classic.

 64-bit seeds and random numbers.